TrevorHinesley/abracadabra/README.md

 1. I would love anyone to add date pickers and other alternate field types to this.

 2. I would love the different Bootstrap classes to be overridable with an initializer (config/abracadabra.rb) so that any framework could be used.
-Same with the fonts.
+Same with the Font-Awesome button classes.

 Any other ideas, feel free to contribute!